Andrea/andrea.github.io/_posts/2012-06-16-reading-diary-real-world-functional-programming-day-1.markdown

-I expect to learn more about functional programing , I would like to be able to translate the ideas to other functional programming languages.
+I expect to learn more about functional programming, I would like to be able to translate the ideas to other functional programming languages.

 ### Objective

 I would like to be able to use functional programming ideas day to day on game development, there is a lot of asynchronous flow control in games that I hope, can be improved.
 The problem with this is that features that are ok to use in other types of development, such as LINQ, don’t perform well enough on game development, at least that’s what the performance analysis was showing us in some sectors of the code.